watisluv1910/jft-course-work/README.md

-# KLV Project
+# The Sun Reader Project

-KLV Project is a full-stack web application developed as a study project.
+"The Sun Reader" project is a full-stack web application developed as a study project.
 It serves as a news aggregator, combining a React frontend, a Spring Boot backend, and a MySQL database to provide users with a seamless news browsing experience.

 ## Features